pateichler/flask-rec-league/docs/source/deploy.rst

 View your application
 ---------------------

-If you have a custom domain name for this website, make sure to add the records to the web server static IP address.
-The records will take a while to update.
-Check out the website where you purchased the domain name for more information on adding records.

 Your Rec League application is now fully deployed.
 View your website by either typing in the static IP address into your web browser or using your custom domain name.
 Test out all features to make sure everything is working correctly.